Building a culture of transformation

 - removed complaints

 - moved the department from a paper-based system to a fully electronic and agile process

 This application was adapted and extended to include street cleaning and trade bins, as well as missed bin collections.

 It was important to the team at Hertsmere to get staff buy-in on their new systems.
 The forward-thinking approach was introduced by working together and mentoring.
 One Netcall team member met with the team at the Hertsmere depot to map out the process with them.
 The Environment team was also involved in signing off the plan and testing on the test system.

 That engagement meant they could see the benefits and understand the plan.
 Together, Hertsmere and Netcall teams explored issues with the current system, showing staff how these would be eliminated.
 They could see how much time would be saved for their workloads and how much slicker their operations would become.

 We’ve engaged with our team throughout the process, with guidance from Netcall.
 It’s been instrumental in changing the culture to a more agile electronic way of working.
 Our staff have gone from wary, to on-board, to super-keen.
 They want to implement each new system ASAP, supplying ideas and enthusiasm for each of the next projects.

 A culture of transformation

 There has been a ripple effect throughout the council, with more and more departments coming forward to update their systems and processes.

 The culture has changed.
-By moving from an old fashioned, paper-based system to a more agile electronic system, it has bought our staff on the journey.
-The Create platform is future flexible and also provides an opportunity for us to upskill several of our team members.
-Plus the beauty of the AppShare means we can share applications with other councils, making development faster than we could have ever imagined.
+By moving from an old fashioned, paper-based system to a more agile electronic system, it has brought our staff on the journey.
+The Create platform is future-flexible and also provides an opportunity for us to upskill several team members.
+Plus, the beauty of the AppShare means we can share applications with other councils, making development faster than we could ever have imagined.